bbopt/nomad/README.txt

 COMPILATION (Release):

-On Linux, Unix, and Mac OS X, NOMAD can be compiled using CMake.
+On Linux, Unix, Windows and Mac OS X, NOMAD can be compiled using CMake.
 The minimum version of CMake is 3.14.
 Older versions will trigger an error.
 A recent C++ compiler is also required.